viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 If you get the error message "Could not create marketplace item" in the Azure portal, use the following steps to troubleshoot:

-- Make sure that you've selected **Microsoft Connected Cache** and not *Connected Cache resources* while trying to create an MCC resource.
+- Make sure that you've selected **Microsoft Connected Cache** and not *Connected Cache resources* while trying to create an Connected Cache resource.

 - Make sure that you're using the same subscription that you provided to Microsoft and you have privileges to create an Azure resource.

 - If the issue persists, clear your browser cache and start in a new window.

-### Create an MCC node in Azure
+### Create an Connected Cache node in Azure

 1. After you successfully create the resource, select **Go to resource**.